jyotiska/prettytable/README.md

 ### Importing from JSON File

-Like CSV, Prettytable can load a local JSON file, parse through it and finally print it on the console.
+Like CSV, PrettyTable can load a local JSON file, parse through it and finally print it on the console.
 Table headers are automatically determined from the keys.

 ```javascript
 PrettyTable = require('prettytable');